 “Do you really want to add murder to your résumé?
 Murder?
 Or would you rather make some money?”

 He cocked his head to one side as if listening for something.
 For a moment I thought he was going to unleash Brad.
 Lady thought so, too, for she stood on all fours and growled louder.
 We remained like that for long seconds, with me ready to move on Lady, Lady readying herself for battle, and Cunningham trying to decide what to do.

 The dog obediently returned to a sitting position.
 I inhaled deeply and exhaled slowly.

 “Is there someplace we can talk more peacefully?”
 I said.

-This thriller scene was taken from chapter 20 of Hill Country Siren: A Joe Robbins Financial Thriller (Book 3).
-Check it out on Amazon.
+This thriller scene was taken from chapter 20 of A Siren’s Love.